0xRick/0xRick.github.io/_posts/2019-8-3-fortune.md

 drwxr-xr-x  7 bob   bob    512 Oct 29  2018 ca
 drwxr-xr-x  2 bob   bob    512 Nov  2  2018 dba
 ```
-#### I enumerated that directory for some time and there was a directory called `intermediate` where I found a certificate and a key :
+<br> I enumerated that directory for some time and there was a directory called `intermediate` where I found a certificate and a key :
 ```
 [?] command : ls -la /home/bob/ca
 [*] Result :